schneems/ruby_view_server/readme.md

 Homework:

-Modify the file, and re-run it using ruby.
+Open the file in your favorite text editor to modify the file, and re-run it using ruby.
 Add at least 3 more lines and 3 more erb blocks with different types of contents, consider using strings, arrays, hashes, or integers.

 Try modifying the data in the erb blocks using concatenation or other methods.